bani4/rt/README.md

 - There are no library usage restrictions.
 ## Solution
 ### Idea
-- Data from the input file is transfered to a dataframe in pandas.
+- Data from the input file is transferred to a data frame in pandas.
 - Normalizing the address in a new column, needed because of the specifics of the chosen geocoder.
-- Second new column associated with the normalized address returning location (Nominatim_address_1)
+- Second new column associated with the normalized address returning location (Nominatim_address_1).
+If a normalized address returns no location, location value is set to 'Need to be fixed/ normalized more' for further fixes on normalization
 - Sorting by Name column
 - Grouping by the location (Nominatim_address_1)
 - Based on Nominatim geocoder in geopy library.